twhiston/hk/README.md

 To generate the output simply run `go generate` in the root folder

 ## TODO

-- work out how to do org keys better
 - hk time -d should take day names as well (is there a library for natural language dates?)